eyereasoner/eye/cc/README.md

-# C Code
+# C code

-A collection of concrete reasoning examples which can be tested via
+A collection of concrete C code examples which can be tested via
 ```
 ./eyecc
 ```